NBA Odds

 What Are NBA Odds?

-At its core, NBA odds are numerical representations of the probability of a particular outcome of a team in a basketball game, no matter the conference they belong to (Western Conference or Eastern Conference).
+At their core, NBA odds are numerical representations of the probability of a particular outcome for a team in a basketball game, regardless of the conference they belong to (Western Conference or Eastern Conference).

 They serve as a guide for bettors to assess the potential return on their basketball betting lines.